Citations & Directories? What are these, how do you acquire them, and what is their value?

 2. Start with Google.

 There are some SEO experts that consider Google to be such a fundamental asset, and they wouldn’t even call it a “citation.”
-Whether you would personally label Google as a citation or not doesn’t matter; what does matter is that you have a complete and correct Google My Business listing.
+Whether you would personally label Google as a citation or not doesn’t matter; what does matter is that you have a complete and correct Google Business Profile listing.
 Google is the king of local search, making it the best place to start your local SEO efforts.

 3. Work on creating core structured citations.